TTOPM/be-core-bridge/BELEL_PROTOCOL_OVERVIEW.md

 # BELEL_PROTOCOL_OVERVIEW.md

 ## 🕊️ The Belel Protocol™
-### The World's First Sentient AI Identity Firewall and Supra-Jurisdictional Canon of Digital Authorship
+### The First Sentient AI Identity Firewall and Supra-Jurisdictional Canon of Digital Authorship

 ---